 - What are eco-system services?
 How is biodiversity defined? - Why is biological diversity important for sustainable development? - How could more biodiversity improve cities? - What is the Convention on Biological Diversity?
 Has it been effective?
 How can one measure the impacts? - How do wolves change rivers, specifically?
 How do beavers affect the landscapes they live in?
-What happens to an ecosystem when these native species disappear from the landscape? - What was the model (negotiated agreement between the indigenous people and the outside company) used in the joint venture for operating the Amazonas Lodge? - Who are different stakeholders in Amazonas Lodge and the surrounding ecosystem, and how do their interests and priorities differ?
+What happens to an ecosystem when these native species disappear from the landscape? - What benefits do beavers and their dams provide to ranchers? - What was the model (negotiated agreement between the indigenous people and the outside company) used in the joint venture for operating the Amazonas Lodge? - Who are different stakeholders in Amazonas Lodge and the surrounding ecosystem, and how do their interests and priorities differ?